AlexShadow/TeslaBMS/README.md

 Here is a PDF that explains how the wiring between modules and the master board is supposed to be: https://cdn.hackaday.io/files/10098432032832/wiring.pdf

+22/10/17 : Added CAN functionality and translated to Designspark 8 format.